 The M760 utilises the sidetone facility, to produce a "hot mic" intercom.
-This means the mics are "live" at all times, to the pre-set levels of the sidetone and the mic gain.
+This means the mic's are "live" at all times, to the pre-set levels of the sidetone and the mic gain.
 Both pilot and co-pilot can speak and be heard at all times.
-Hot mic operation is not a VOX system where the mics only come on when a pre-set noise threshold is reached (ie when you speak the mic comes on).
+Hot mic operation is not a VOX system where the mic's only come on when a pre-set noise threshold is reached (ie when you speak the mic comes on).

-It is therefore important to ensure that the sidetone and mic gain are set to the correct levels, so that the mics do not pick up large amounts of ambient noise.
+It is therefore important to ensure that the sidetone and mic gain are set to the correct levels, so that the mic's do not pick up large amounts of ambient noise.
 The sidetone and mic gain are pre-set in the factory to levels which should suit most general aviation needs.
 Microair recommends that mic-muffs be fitted to all microphones, as a principal way of reducing the pick up of ambient noise.

-If, after installing, and trying the intercom, there is too much background (ambient) noise, re-set the sidetone and the mic gain in the following way:
+The intercom facility is enabled by grounding pin 5.
+This can be done via a switch to turn the intercom on and off.
+If, after installing, and trying the intercom, there is too much background (ambient) noise, reset the sidetone and the mic gain in the following way: